An UPDATED list of our car camping essentials, packing lists, and lots of tips for family tent camping!

 - dust pan + brush (for sweeping out the inside of the tent)

-- extension cords + splitter
+- extra long extension cords + heavy duty splitter + power tower

 - marshmallow roaster sticks